voidtrance/vortex/docs/Architecture.md

      - core event processing thread,
      - remove server thread(s) (if the remote server is used).
   * HW object update threads.
 There is one such thread per object.
-Separate threads per objects were chosen instead of a thread per object klass/type in order to avoid interference between threads.
+Separate threads per objects were chosen instead of a thread per object klass in order to avoid interference between threads.

 The system load is also affected by the emulation's control loop frequency and